ashrea06/recon/Recon.md

 ## Access to valid email addresses can aid in social engineering and authentication attacks.
 It can also provide insight into the format of internal Active Directory usernames.

-Email addresses can be harvested from https://hunter.io.
+**Note** : Email addresses can be harvested from https://hunter.io.
 Credentials for this service are available in LastPass.

 - Submit the in-scope customer domain(s) to hunter.io.
 - Export CSV results for use in active testing.